mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

 ## Deploy Hetzner CAPI provider

-Hetzner is not part of DKP's provided CAPI provider so you need to deploy the CAPI provider to your centralized DKP Enterprise CAPI controller first.
+Hetzner is not one of DKP's supported CAPI providers so you need to deploy the CAPI provider to your DKP Enterprise management cluster first.
 NOTE: It’s possible to create a fresh local DKP bootstrap cluster and run the same steps there.
-If you run the steps on a local DKP bootstrap cluster, you have to move the CAPI components to the deployed cluster later to make it “self managed”.
+If you run the steps on a local DKP bootstrap cluster, you will have to move the CAPI components to the deployed cluster later to make it `self managed`.

 First, export the kubeconfig for our DKP Enterprise cluster where our CAPI controller is running: